Nathan-Satt/Nathan-Satt.github.io/project4.md

 ## UI Design

-The program takes to coded in numbers and prints out the the result of the greatest common divisor calculation (see Fig 1).
+The program takes two numbers and prints out the the result of the greatest common divisor calculation (see Fig 1).

 ![screenshot](images/gcd.png)
 Fig 1.
 Greatest common divisor of 120 and 15 as well as 125 and 15